colinjamesfirth/smartcolumns/README.md

 Add this attribute to the `th` element to the table header for all data columns.
 All `data-smartcol` columns will be included in the selectable column's menu.

-### data-smartcol-actions
+### data-smartcol-fixed
-- Type: mandatory if `hasActionsColumn` is set to `true`
+- Type: optional
-- Element: The `table > thead > th` for the actions column, which should be the last column
+- Element: The `table > thead > th` for any fixed-width columns

-If you have an actions column, you must nominate the column using this attribute.
+Any columns which are not `data-smartcol` columns can have their width fixed based on the width of the content in the column's first tbody row.
+For example, if you have an actions column on the far right of your table, or a column of checkboxes for selecting multiple rows, use `data-smartcol-fixed` on the header cell to stop the column width changing with different browser widths.
+Note that any fixed columns will always show, so limit their use to avoid overcrowding on narrow windows.

 ### data-smartcol-width="{keyword}"
 - Type: optional